cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

    $ cm "key add --keyname=$PORTALNAME-key ~/.ssh/id_rsa.pub"

-where :p:`PORTALNAME` is your name for the FutuerSystems portal.
+where :pink:`PORTALNAME` is your name for the FutuerSystems portal.

 You may next need to specify your default project if you have not yet done so::